Bartleby (1970 film): Critical reception

 The TV Guide reviewer commented that "the film is brooding, slow, and annoying at times, but the vision of McEnery as Bartleby is not easily forgotten.
 Scofield...gives a supremely intelligent portrayal of a man caught between logic and emotion."

-Stanley Kauffmann of The New Republic wrote about Bartleby- "a poor film but with superb acting in it".
+Stanley Kauffmann of The New Republic called Bartleby "a poor film but with superb acting in it".

+The Radio Times Guide to Films gave the film 3 out of 5 stars, writing: "Herman Melville's short story makes for a unremittingly downbeat yet fascinating movie, mainly due to the riveting interplay between its two stars. ...
+A mysterious, chilling allegory."